 The IMP contribution to understanding business with China.

 of the IMP Asia conferences, generated a total of 58 relevant papers.
 Of these, 20 were directly concerned with Chinese cultural values, 27 were more broadly concerned with doing business in China, and 11 were more peripherally concerned with China, perhaps including China as a component of a wider Asian study.
 The 58 papers were analysed using three methods: conventional literature review, quantitative content analysis, and text mining.
 The key findings are that IMP research addressing business with China has largely adopted IMP conceptual frameworks, and only secondarily frameworks based on Chinese cultural values.
 Explicit consideration of Chinese cultural values is found in comparatively few IMP papers addressing

 |Item Type:||Conference or Workshop Item (Paper)|

-|Deposited On:||08 Sep 2010 07:54|
+|Date Deposited:||08 Sep 2010 07:54|